 If you are managing a small-acreage, your approach to planting becomes ever more important – every square foot of your fields matters for what and how much you can grow (and therefore, how much of a profit you can make!).
 Our approach is to do dense plantings so that the crops can establish a leafy canopy that blocks out the weeds – if they can’t access sunlight, they won’t be able to grow as fast.

 Using weed-free compost is also a key strategy in weed management.
-In order to reduce your weed pressure, you’ll want to eliminate any sources of weed seeds that may be found on the farm, and using weed-free compost is critical for dodging an unexpected arrival of problems.
+You need to eliminate any sources of weed seeds that may be found on the farm to reduce your weed pressure.
+Using weed-free compost is critical for dodging an unexpected arrival of problems.

 Minimal Tillage is Key in Weed Management